kingluddite/web-dev-notes/full-stack/udemy/traverse/352n-node-masterclass-express-mongodb/section-04-mongodb/23-fetching-bootcamp-get.md

 ```
 // MORE CODE

+// @desc     Get bootcamp
+// @route    GET /api/v1/bootcamps/:id
+// @access   Public
 exports.getBootcamp = async (req, res, next) => {
   try {
+    const { id: bootcampIdReq } = req.params;
-    const bootcamp = await Bootcamp.findById(req.params.id);
+    const bootcamp = await Bootcamp.findById(bootcampIdReq);
+    // search for a correctly formatted id but doesn't exist in our Database generate an error
     if (!bootcamp) {
+      // IMPORTANT!
+You can't send 2 responses so you need to return the first one so it won't go to the 2nd one
       return res.status(400).json({ success: false });
     }

+    res.status(200).json({ success: true, data: bootcamp });
+  } catch (err) {
+    res.status(400).json({ success: false });
+  }
+};

 // MORE CODE
 ```

 ### Tip: Make sure you handle both situations with both responses in try block
-* Hit send again and now if you URL is correctly formatted but the id is not one of your bootcamps you will get `success: false` in the response body
+* Hit send again and now if you URL is correctly formatted but the `id` is not one of your bootcamps you will get `success: false` in the response body
     - And we get our 400 Bad request server status

 # Next - Update and Delete of CRUD